LowerTown Arts District

 The success of the ARP brought national attention to Paducah, and with the help of the Convention and Visitors Bureau, LowerTown became a destination for visitors from Chicago, St. Louis, Memphis, and Nashville.
 In five years there were over a dozen galleries and shops with regular hours open to the public and participating in Second Saturday festivities, as well as gallery “openings” scattered across the calendar.
 LowerTown was developing a vibrant commercial art district, until 2008 when the Great Recession took its toll on LowerTown, just as it did on art galleries around the country.

 Shortly after the loss of several galleries and shops, the district began to transform into an art district with the community at its core.
-New artist began to come to LowerTown, not as a place to sell their work, but as a place to live and work.
+New artist began to come to LowerTown, not as a place to sell their work, but as a place to create, live and work.
 The highly visible and colorful commercial art district became a quiet creative arts community.
 Over twenty artists live and work in LowerTown, a few have regular gallery-studio hours, and almost all participate in Second Saturdays.